krassowski/gsea-api/README.md

 ### References

-The initial version of this code was written for my [Master thesis project](https://github.com/krassowski/drug-disease-profile-matching) at Imperial College London.
+The initial version of this code was written for a [Master thesis project](https://github.com/krassowski/drug-disease-profile-matching) at Imperial College London.